Skip to main content

 Alaska CNA Certification Overview

-To become a Certified Nurse Aide in Alaska, you must complete a state-approved CNA training program and pass the Alaska Nurse Aide Competency Evaluation administered by Prometric on behalf of the Alaska Department of Health.
-Alaska requires a minimum of 75 hours of CNA training, including at least 16 hours of supervised clinical practice.
-Many programs in Alaska exceed this minimum given the rural and remote healthcare environment.
-The exam consists of two parts: • A written (or oral) knowledge test: 70 multiple-choice questions, 90 minutes • A clinical skills evaluation: demonstration of 5 randomly selected nurse aide skills You must pass both parts to be listed on the Alaska Nurse Aide Registry.
+To become a Certified Nurse Aide in Alaska, you must complete a state-approved CNA training program and pass the Alaska Nurse Aide Competency Evaluation administered by Credentia on behalf of the Alaska Division of Corporations, Business and Professional Licensing (DCCED/CBPL).
+Alaska requires a minimum of 140 hours of CNA training — nearly double the federal minimum of 75 hours — including at least 80 hours of supervised clinical practice.
+This higher standard reflects the complexity of Alaska's rural and remote healthcare environment.
+The exam consists of two parts: • A written (or oral) knowledge test: 70 multiple-choice questions, 2 hours • A clinical skills evaluation: demonstration of 5 randomly selected nurse aide skills You must pass both parts to be listed on the Alaska Nurse Aide Registry.
 The passing score for the written test is 70%.

 Alaska CNA Written Exam — What Is Tested